KlikDev/ceria/docs/usage.md

         download.purge()
 ```

-You can now use this callbacks module with `aria2p listen -c ~/callbacks.py`.
+You can now use this callbacks module with `ceria listen -c ~/callbacks.py`.

 #### Process specific types of notifications